zvector/fate/README.md

 	deferral.promise()

-At any time a deferral can issue a partial interface to itself in the form of a **promise**, which contains a subset of the deferral's methods.
-Consumers of the promise can use it to make additions to the associated deferral's callback queues, and to query its resolution state, but cannot use it to directly alter the state by resolving the deferral.
-For example, the promise issued by the default `Deferral` will include `yes` and `no` registrar methods for adding callbacks, but will not include the `affirm` or `negate` resolver methods that would alter the deferral's resolution state.
+At any time a deferral can issue a partial interface to itself in the form of a **promise**, which contains a subset of the deferral’s methods.
+Consumers of the promise can use it to make additions to the associated deferral’s callback queues, and to query its resolution state, but cannot use it to directly alter the state by resolving the deferral.
+For example, the promise issued by the default `Deferral` will include `yes` and `no` registrar methods for adding callbacks, but will not include the `affirm` or `negate` resolver methods that would alter the deferral’s resolution state.

 Because a deferral is in a sense an extension of its associated promise, in most cases it is possible for a `Deferral` to be substituted wherever `Promise` is called for.